How can all this get any better? Here's how!

 One of Alaska’s lesser-known gems, Endicott Arm Fjord marks the southern edge of Fords Terror Wilderness area.
 As you drift through its 30-mile-long stretch, you can’t help but be awed by the surrounding granite cliffs, mountain valleys and dozens of gushing waterfalls.
 Drifting icebergs, deep blue waters and a spectacular tidewater glacier only add to this natural spectacle’s appeal.

-On this ship we will be sewing four to a table with two side tables like the image below.
+On this ship we will be sewing four to a table the image below.

 *Non-sewing guests will receive a $250 discount.

 *Port charges, taxes & fees of $492.47 are not included.

 Prices are per person, based on double occupancy.

 There is a $350 per person deposit due at registration which will secure your price and availability.

 This fee includes your cruise fare PLUS all fees to the teachers, a Bernina sewing machine for the entire cruise, all associated class activities, and classroom support.
 You may purchase our precut Sail n Sew kit (supplies are limited) or you are welcome to bring your own precut fabric.